void-mckenzie/rag-mutual-funds-dashboard/README.md

   1. Decrypt with `pipelines/decrypto.py` if password protected.
   2. Copy text from decrypted PDF.
   3. Use an LLM (e.g., Gemini) with `pipelines/cams_cas_extractor_prompt.txt` (paste full PDF text into prompt as instructed).
-  4. Save the validated output as `data.json` in the root folder.
+  4. Save the validated output as `data.json` in the data folder.

 ### 2. `snapshot_data_updated.jsonl` (CDSL CAS)